felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 ---

-Now that we've covered _lllls_, you're ready to tackle basic expressions and learn how to perform calculations in _bell_
+Now that we've covered _lllls_, you're ready to cover basic expressions and learn how to perform calculations in _bell_